- Graduate Research Academy

 If you are enrolled in a Cotutelle or Joint PhD program, refer to your agreement for additional information relating to your examiners and thesis examination.
 Joint PhD candidates with a lead university that is not Macquarie University must provide the following information to firstname.lastname@example.org to ensure your enrolment is not ceased:

-The Office of Higher Degree Research Training and Partnerships (OHDRTP) holds regular drop-in sessions for candidates who require assistance with preparing for their thesis submission.
+The Graduate Research Academy (GRA) holds regular drop-in sessions for candidates who require assistance with preparing for their thesis submission.
 Candidates can book in for a 15-minute session with a member of the examination team to discuss any concerns with submission requirements and walk through the submission process.

 To book a session, send the HDR Examinations team (email@example.com) a calendar invite via Outlook 365.
 Include your full name, Student ID, degree and 'Drop-in session' in the calendar invite.